 On either end of the lid is a large head of a bearded man.
 The two heads are identical.
 I have not found a scholarly source explaining whose heads we see and the information panel in the museum simply refers to “two corner masks”.
 My guess is that the heads represent the two-faced Roman god Janus, who was the god of doors, passages and time, but also of the beginning and the end.
 One of the heads is looking into the past, the other is looking into the future.
 Since a decorated sarcophagus is about the life and death of the deceased person, it seems like a good choice to include Janus on the coffin.

 In the centre of the lid, we see the deceased and his wife (image on the right).
 They are holding each other’s right hand, a posture known as dextrarum iunctio.
 The faces of the man and woman have not been completed, so there can be serious doubt about whether the sarcophagus was ever used by the person it was intended for.
 According to the information panel in the museum, on the left of the lid we see the wife educating her children, while on the right, the husband accepts the submission of his barbarian enemies and shows his clementia.
 This is a familiar theme in Roman art (and propaganda).
 This specific Roman was obviously a high-ranking officer and the sarcophagus celebrates his military career.
 On the lid, we see the officer sitting on a folding chair, with two bearded men kneeling in front of him.
 Although this part of the lid has sustained some damage, it seems likely the officer on the chair had no face to begin with.
-The wife is again shown near the extreme left end of the lid and her face is missing again too.
+The wife is again shown near the far left end of the lid and her face is missing again too.

 It is somewhat of a mystery why these faces were never completed.
 Perhaps the Roman officer fell out of favour with the emperor or died somewhere in the provinces, far away from Rome.
 So who was this sarcophagus made for?
 The museum claims we can make an educated guess about the officer’s identity by looking at some of the decorations on the sarcophagus, especially the military insignia.
 The caption refers to “the eagle of the Legio IIII Flavia and the boar of the Legio I Italica”, which supposedly allow us to connect the sarcophagus to one Aulus Julius Pompilius, who – according to the museum – commanded two cavalry squadrons detached to these two legions during the Marcomannic Wars of the emperor Marcus Aurelius.